StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 These commands can be helpful for find out more about the state of an application when it did not deploy correctly, as well as if you want to remove the application and try to install it again later:

 * ``system application-list ``
-  - this command shows the list of applications uploaded or applied to the cluster and some top-level informations.
+  - This command shows the list of applications uploaded or applied to the cluster and some top-level informations.
 Particularly, status and progress are useful for debbuging.
 * ``system application-show "application_name"``
-  - this command provides a most of the information provided in the _application-list_, but with extra rows: ["Active", "created_at", "name", "updated_at"].
+  - This command provides a most of the information provided in the _application-list_, but with extra rows: ["Active", "created_at", "name", "updated_at"].
 * ``system application-remove``
-  - this command removes an application from service.
+  - This command removes an application from service.
 Removing an application will clean up related Kubernetes resources and delete all of its installed helm charts
 * ``system application-delete``
-  - we can use the following command to completely delete an application from the system **after running the system application-remove**
+  - We can use the following command to completely delete an application from the system **after running the system application-remove**

 You can find more useful [system application commands](https://docs.starlingx.io/system_configuration/kubernetes/application-commands-and-helm-overrides.html) in the StarlingX documentation.